GEO-IASS/3D_Deep_Learning/README.md

         b = hf["1"]
         digit_a = (a["img"][:], a["points"][:], a.attrs["label"])
         digit_b = (b["img"][:], b["points"][:], b.attrs["label"])

-In the [3D_from_2D notebook](http://nbviewer.jupyter.org/github/daavoo/3DMNIST/blob/master/3D_from_2D.ipynb) you can find the code used to generate the dataset.

-You can use the code in the notebook to generate a bigger 3D dataset from the original.

 ## voxelgrid.py
 Simple Python class that generates a grid of voxels from the 3D point cloud.
 Check kernel for use.